ToriiX/Red-List-assessment-Analysis/README.md

 # Red-List-assessment Analysis

 #### Data was downloaded from the IUCN Red List in January 2024. https://www.iucnredlist.org/en
+# Uploaded and Analysed with Python in Jupyter Notebook

 ## Research questions:
 1. Which classes have the greatest number of assessed species?